Sarojini Jugnauth

-Sarojini Ballah, Lady Jugnauth (commonly known as Lady Sarojini Jugnauth), a former Spouse of the Prime Minister of Mauritius is the widow of Sir Anerood Jugnauth.
-She previously held the position from 1982 to 1995 and from 2000 to 2003, most recently from 2014 to 2017.
+Sarojini Ballah, Lady Jugnauth (commonly known as Lady Sarojini Jugnauth), is the widow of Sir Anerood Jugnauth, a former Spouse of the Prime Minister of Mauritius from 1982 to 1995 and from 2000 to 2003, most recently from 2014 to 2017.
 She was the First Lady of Mauritius from 2003 to 2012 when her husband served as President of the country.
 She is a primary school teacher by profession and is the mother of Shalini Malhotra and Pravind Jugnauth.